-Wuzhou Zhongbo Packaging is owned by Mr. Sha, the spouse of Ms. Zhou, as to 98.33% and by Mr. Sha Junqi, the son of Mr. Sha and Ms. Zhou, as to 1.67%.
+Wuzhou Zhongbo Packaging is owned by Mr. Sha, the spouse of Ms. Zhou, as to 98.33% and by Mr. Sha Junqi, a vice president of the Company and the son of Mr. Sha and Ms. Zhou, as to 1.67%.
 Ms. Zhou is a Director and a controlling shareholder of the Company.
 Wuzhou Zhongbo Packaging is therefore a connected person of the Company under Chapter 14A of the Listing Rules.

-(iii) Transactions with Exceltech Frozen SDN.
-BHD, Exceltech Global Investment Pte Limited and Exceltech International SDN.
+(iii) Transactions with Exceltech Food Trading SDN.
+BHD, Exceltech Global Investment Pte Limited and Exceltech International Trading SDN.
 BHD.

-On 9 November 2017, the Company entered into a sale and purchase agreement (the "LJK Agreement") with Exceltech Frozen SDN.
+On 16 October 2020, the Company entered into a framework agreement (the "Exceltech Agreement") with Exceltech Food Trading SDN.
 BHD.
-(Formerly known as LJK Frozen SDN.
-BHD) ("Exceltech Frozen"), Exceltech Global Investment Pte Limited (優良國際投資有限公司) ("Exceltech Global") and Exceltech International SDN.
-BHD. ("Exceltech International"), pursuant to which the Company (or any one or more of its subsidiaries) agreed to supply products to Exceltech Frozen, Exceltech Global and Exceltech International for a term of three years from 1 January 2018 to 31 December 2020.
-The sales from the Group to Exceltech Frozen under the LJK Agreement for the Year amounted to RMB3,437,000 and the annual cap set in the said agreement for the Year was RMB7,000,000.
+(Formerly known as Exceltech Frozen SDN.
+BHD.) ("Exceltech Food"), Exceltech Global Investment Pte Limited (優良國際投資有限公司) ("Exceltech Global") and Exceltech International Trading SDN.
+BHD.
+(Formerly known as Exceltech International SDN.
+BHD.) ("Exceltech International Trading SDN.
+BHD.
+(Formerly known as Exceltech International SDN.
+BHD.) ("Exceltech International"), pursuant to which the Group agreed to supply collagen sausage casing products, collagen piece facial mask, food and drink products and organic fertilizers to Exceltech Food, Exceltech Global and Exceltech International for a term of three years from 1 January 2021 to 31 December 2023.
+The sales from the Group to Exceltech Food, Exceltech Global and Exceltech International under the Exceltech Agreement for the Year amounted to RMB4,787,000 and the annual cap set in the said agreement for the Year was RMB7,000,000.